There are two types of persistence that generally affect data analysis differently. We define external

 objects.
 Nevertheless, inspecting the images is recommended, and should help one to determine, qualitatively, whether persistence is likely to affect the science one is attempting to carry out.

 , for each flt file in a dataset.
 The *_extper.fits and *_persist.fits files contain predictions of the external and total persistence in a dataset.
 The *_flt_cor.fits file is an flt file with the total persistence subtracted.
 These files can be retrieved from MAST as a tar.gz file by clicking one of the Visit links; each Visit must be retrieved separately.
-In situations where there is some persistence predicted in a science image, displaying these fits files along with original data in DS9 or some other image display is ultimately the best way to determine whether persistence needs to be taken into account in down-stream analysis of the data.
+In situations where there is some persistence predicted in a science image, displaying these persistence product FITS files along with original data in DS9 or some other image display is ultimately the best way to determine whether persistence needs to be taken into account in down-stream analysis of the data.